carlosjennings1991/kickstarter_analysis/README.md

 ---
 ### Results - Recommendations

+Based on existing data, there a couple graphs that could be included that would help Louise.

+* **A chart that plots Theater campaigns against all other Parent Categories.
+* **A chart that plots Plays against all other Theater subcategories.

 While the data includes a lot of great information that can inform the decisions for Louise and those like her, it leaves a lot to be desired.
 For one, it would be helpful to have the following as columns in the data set.

 * If the owner has done a Kickstarter before.